InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/extensions-for-sustainable-growth.md

 - Everlasting backlog of pull requests that need to be reviewed.
 - Job dissatisfaction: Majority of maintainers' time spent in community support leaves no room for innovation.
-- Perceived lack of accomplishment: There are more features being contributed than gaining adoption by users.
+- Perceived lack of accomplishment: Not all contributed features have adequate user demand and result in consequent adoption.
 - Time consuming releases: More features in the codebase results in long running tests.
 - Increase in maintenance activities: More bugs raised as new capabilities are added.